mnurzia/bbre/docs/Testing.md

 # Testing

-bbre is heavily tested.
+bbre is heavily tested, but it can always use more testing.

-A set of basic tests in `tools/test.c` provides XXX% coverage and defines the general behavior of the library.
-These tests are intended to be mostly readable and exercise all library features.
+A set of basic tests in `tools/test.c` provides 100% coverage and defines the general behavior of the library.
+These tests are intended to be readable by humans and exercise all library features.

-These tests are also instrumented with a harness that simulates out-of-memory conditions and ensures that the code behaves correctly under them.
+These tests are also instrumented by using a harness that simulates out-of-memory conditions.
+This ensures that the code behaves correctly under such rare yet possible conditions.

 Additionally, the `tools/test_gen.c` file contains automatically generated tests that cover testing of large, tedious sets of inputs such as Unicode properties.
-These tests ensure, among other things, that `bbre` adheres to the Unicode standard.
+These tests ensure, among other things, that `bbre` adheres to the parts of the Unicode standard that it claims to adhere to.

 The `tools/fuzzington` test harness, written in Rust, is a fuzzer that generates hundreds of thousands of regular expressions per second and matches them against generated text.
 This test harness has already caught dozens of bugs.